-To reprogram the transmitters yourself, place the key in the ignition and turn from OFF to ON eight times in rapid succession (within 10 seconds) end in ON.
+To reprogram the transmitters yourself, place the key in the ignition and turn from OFF to ON four times in rapid succession within

+3 seconds.
 After doors lock/unlock, press any control on all transmitters (up to four).
-With each control press of the transmitters, the door should cycle (lock/unlock) to confirm programming.
 When completed, turn the ignition to OFF.
-The door locks should cycle (lock/unlock) one last time and the horn will chirp to confirm completion of programming.

-All transmitters must be reprogrammed at the same time.
+All transmitters must be programmed at the same time.